appins/Netplan/themes/README.md

 ## We need more themes!

-If you create a theme, please submit a pull request for that theme
+If you create a theme, please submit a pull request for that theme.